Dominic Ongwen: Abduction

 Ongwen was abducted by the LRA as he walked to Abili Primary School in Koro.
 According to his own testimony this happened in 1988 when he was fourteen.
 However it has often been reported that he was nine or ten, and also that he was carried by other captives all the way up to the LRA's main military bases because he was 'too little to walk'.

 When Ongwen's mother heard that he had been kidnapped, she refused to run away with the other villagers saying she was ready to face the rebels.
-On their return, they found her dead and his father was later found dead too.
+On their return, some of Dominic Ongwen's family members found her dead and his father was later found dead too.

 According to Private Eye, as a child Ongwen tried to escape; when caught he was forced to skin one of the others alive.
 Later, he had forced female prisoners to beat other prisoners to death, and he presided over death by stoning.